 If a tree falls in the woods and nobody’s around to hear it, does it make a sound?
 That’s a less important question than this: if you spend lots of time pitching reporters to get free PR, but they never open your emails or read past the first line, are you wasting your time?

 Yes.
 And if you’re a business owner, chances are good that you don’t have much time to spare – so the goal is to be as efficient and effective as possible.
-In order to pique the interest of reporters, this should carry over to your pitching strategy.
+In order to pique the interest of reporters, this should carry over to your digital PR pitching strategy.
+Learning how to pitch the media properly is the best thing you can do before writing out your email.
+You only get one shot at snagging a reporter's interest – so you have to make it good if you want to make it count.

 - Pay attention to your subject line.
 You’re probably competing with at least a dozen other people for the placement, so going generic isn’t going to do you any favors.
 Keep it short, snappy and clickable (more on this below).